mirfanmcs/AI-Samples/Natural-Language/Text-Analysis/readme.md

 - Python 3.8 or higher
 - Azure subscription with access to Azure AI Foundry
-- Azure CLI installed and configured
-- An Azure AI Foundry project with a deployed OpenAI model
+- An Azure AI Language service

 ## Setup Instructions